Education and Experience

 In the ensuing four decades, I have been honing my photographic vision, craft, and aesthetic sense, seeking beauty and meaning in the forms, designs, and textures of both the natural and man-made world.
 My work is informed by photographers as diverse as the turn of the century Pictoralists and members of Group f/64, mid-century icons Harry Callahan, Aaron Siskind, and Minor White, and modern artists such as Irving Penn and Michael Kenna.

-During the past five years, I have taken photography courses at Nashville State Community College and attended workshops aimed at acquiring skills in digital image processing and alternative processes, and adopted a hybrid workflow to create handcrafted images.
+During the past five years, I have taken courses and attended workshops aimed at acquiring skills in digital image processing and alternative processes, and adopted a hybrid workflow to create handcrafted images.
 Now, equally adept with film and digital image capture and processing, in addition to practicing traditional black and white silver gelatin printing, I have embraced the historic platinum discipline, as well as leading edge hybrid color processes such as palladium over pigment.

 Kerik Kouklis, Platinum Printing and Digital Negatives with QTR, Yosemite, CA, April 2017